IBM/extract-audio-from-video/README.md

 </details>

-# Output
+### 5. Run the Application

 ![sample_output](doc/source/images/sample-output.png)

-Extract the Audio and Store it in Cloud Object Storage in just 3 steps:
+Now you can extract the audio and store it in Cloud Object Storage in just 3 steps:

-1. Upload the Videos file `earnings-call-train-data.mp4`, `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` from the `data` directory and click on `Upload` button.
+1. Upload the Videos file `earnings-call-train-data.mp4`, `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` from the `data` directory of the cloned repo and click on `Upload` button.

-2. Click on `Convert` button to extract the audio.
+2. Click on `Extract Audio` button to extract the audio.

-3. Download the `earnings-call-test-data.flac` & `earnings-call-Q-and-A.flac` as shown, it will be used in the second code pattern from the series.
+3. Download the `earnings-call-test-data.flac` & `earnings-call-Q-and-A.flac` as shown, it will be used in the [second code pattern](https://github.com/IBM/build-custom-stt-model-with-diarization) from the series.

 ![](doc/source/images/download-data.gif)